The River City Writers Series (RCWS) is one of the longest running reading series

 have access to."

-Series Director Cary Holladay explains that students have the opportunity to have
+Cary Holladay, Creative Writing professor, explains that students have the opportunity

-a chance to not only have a conversation with acclaimed authors but also learn the
+to have a chance to not only have a conversation with acclaimed authors but also learn

 useful skills as students look to become literary professionals.
 "It's always been